FriendsOfTYPO3/tea/README.md

 ## Running Composer commands in the DDEV container

 If you use ddev, then you can use the provided command in root of your repository.
+You don't need to manually startup containers, you can run commands straight away, and project will automatically boot up.

 Example: